meleongg/lastdash/README.md

 # LastDash
 ## Purpose
-LastDash is a bus-tracking app that allows users to enter their current address and receive information about nearby bus routes and stops in the Lower Mainland.
+LastDash is a bus-tracking web app that allows users to enter their current address and receive information about nearby bus routes and stops in the Lower Mainland, British Columbia.
 Users also have the ability to add specific routes and their bus stop to a "Favourite Stops" page.
 All previously searched addresses and viewed bus stops can be accessed via the "Recent Queries" Page.

-*Technologies*: React, Firebase Cloud Firestore, Chakra UI
+**Technologies**: React, Firebase Cloud Firestore, Chakra UI

 ## What I learned
 - Using React with Firebase Cloud Firestore